Stanko/Stanko.github.io/_posts/2016-04-18-trying-atom-for-the-third-time.md

 Linters, support for React, Angular, Babel, ES2015...
 UI is better, everything improved so much.

-Small disclaimer, I'm primary a front end developer, and Atom is awesome for it.
+Small disclaimer, I'm a frontend developer, and Atom is awesome for it.
 People are using it for everything else too, but I don't have much experience with other languages.

 Issue with large files is still here though.
 Opening 5MB+ log files is painful.